NREL/tyche/docs/cheat-sheet.rst

 Access Tyche analysis functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As discussed below in more detail, using Tyche locally is generally done via `Jupyter Notebook <https://jupyter.org/>`_, several examples of which are packaged with the Tyche codebase.
+Using Tyche locally is generally done via `Jupyter Notebook <https://jupyter.org/>`_, several examples of which are packaged with the Tyche codebase.
 To open one of these provided notebooks or to create your own:

 - Open an Anaconda Prompt window.
 - Activate the Tyche environment with ``conda activate tyche``.
-- Change the current working directory to the location of the extracted Tyche files using ``cd path/to/Tyche/files``.
+- Change the current working directory to the location of the extracted Tyche files using ``cd path/to/tyche/directory``.
 - Open the Jupyter Notebook browser interface with ``jupyter notebook``.

-A browser window or new tab (if a window was already open) will then open and show the files within the Tyche directory, from which existing notebooks can be open and run or new notebooks created.
+A browser window or new tab (if a window was already open) will then open and show the files within the Tyche directory, from which existing notebooks can be opened and run or new notebooks created.

 Defining a Decision Context
 ---------------------------

 After Tyche and its prerequisites are installed, the user can begin assembling the input datasets and technology models necessary for running their own decision context analyses.
 This section provides details on the contents of each input dataset required by Tyche and on the structure and function of the technology model (.py) file.

-Tyche does contain built-in data validation checks that, once run, will provide a list of any data inconsistencies or apparent errors as well as the names of the datasets in which the inconsistencies were found.
+Tyche contains built-in data validation checks that, once run, will provide a list of any data inconsistencies or apparent errors as well as the names of the datasets in which the inconsistencies were found.
 Users are encouraged to review the information here to create a first draft of their input datasets, and then rely on the validation checks for additional troubleshooting.
+Users may also find it helpful to begin developing their input datasets by altering and adding to one of the decision context datasets packaged with Tyche, rather than starting from scratch.

+An example technology model is developed in the :ref:`sec-techmodelexample` section, and an example of using Tyche for decision support analysis is provided in the :ref:`sec-analysisexample` section.

 Technology Data and Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~